emicklei/simone/README.md

 ## usage

 Simone is a package to build a Javascript engine with plugins in Go.
+By implementing exposed methods on plugins, functions are added to the runtime.
 See `examples` for a minimal program.

 ## run flags